 This establishment is governed by Private Law.

 Caitlin looked at the grimy notice.
 It was the last thing she saw before she entered the foyer from the stairs, and the first thing that guests saw when they entered the co-op from outside.
 She turned to face the cell.
 Its right part was defined by the slope of the stairwell.
 This was where the prisoner, a lean, ragged man, was now sitting.
 Although he was barely 40 years of age he had grey, thin hair.
 His skin was taut and sallow; his parched lips were white around the edges.
 The wall facing him was pocked by metal studs that had once been used to hang bicycles.
 In the far corner there was a rusty, galvanized bucket of water.
-The bucket was used for both drinking and washing, first one then the other.
-The cell had two light sources: a skylight, six floors above at the top of the spiraling stair-well, and the stained-glass windows that ringed the co-op’s entrance, towards which the cell faced.
+The water in the bucket was used for both drinking and washing, first one then the other.
+His special friend Caitlin changed it daily.
+The cell had two light sources: a skylight, six floors above at the top of the spiraling stair-well, and the stained-glass windows that ringed the co-op’s entrance, toward which the cell faced.
 It was twilight; the setting sun was shining through the stained glass, casting cheerful red and blue shadows onto the cell’s peeling, yellow walls.